Product set growth in groups and hyperbolic geometry: Introduction

 \begin{rem} If $E(U)>10^{14}\kappa_0 \log_2(2|U|) $, then $\lambda_0(U)\geqslant 10^{14}\kappa_0 \log_2(2|U|)$ so that the theorem applies. \end{rem}

 \begin{rem} The logarithmic term in Theorem \ref{IT: acylindrical hyperbolic} is due to the correction term in Gromov's tree approximation lemma, see Theorem \ref{T: tree approximation}.
-In particular, if X is a \emph{quasi-tree} in the sense of Bestvina-Bromberg-Fujiwara \cite{bestvina_constructing_2015}, then the tree approximation is uniform, and this logarithmic term is not necessary.
-Important examples of groups acting on quasi-trees are discussed in \cite{bestvina_constructing_2015}. \end{rem}
+Due to the work of Alice Kerr \cite{kerr_tree_2020}, if X is a \emph{quasi-tree} in the sense of Bestvina-Bromberg-Fujiwara \cite{bestvina_constructing_2015}, then the tree approximation is uniform, and this logarithmic term is not necessary.
+Important examples of groups acting on quasi-trees are discussed in \cite{bestvina_constructing_2015}.
+In many cases, one can therefore improve Theorem \ref{IT: acylindrical hyperbolic}, and can get rid of the logarithmic term in Theorem \ref{IT: acylindrical hyperbolic}. \end{rem}